Al-Kamil: Power struggle and the treaty of 1229

 The treaty of 1229 is unique in the history of the Crusades.
 By diplomacy alone and without major military confrontation, Jerusalem, Bethlehem, and a corridor running to the sea were ceded to the kingdom of Jerusalem.
 Exception was made for the Temple area, the Dome of the Rock, and the Aqsa Mosque, which the Muslims retained.
 Moreover, all current Muslim residents of the city would retain their homes and property.
 They would also have their own city officials to administer a separate justice system and safeguard their religious interests.
 The walls of Jerusalem, which had been destroyed, were rebuilt, and the peace was to last for 10 years.

-After the treat with Frederick, al-Kamil turned his attention to Damascus.
+After the treaty with Frederick, al-Kamil turned his attention to Damascus.
 He sent al-Ashraf to begin operations against the city.
 He arrived to pen the siege of Damascus on 6 May.
 After almost two months of intense fighting, the city surrendered on 25 June.
 It was given to al-Ashraf, while al-Muazzam's son, an-Nasir Dawud, had to settle for Transjordan.